 By any count the commercial opportunities associated with green growth are enormous.

-We know – because we’ve been working on a formula for green growth for nearly three years.
+We know – because the reports developed a formula for green growth.
 During that time we’ve looked at a lot of options for transforming New Zealand’s future and we’ve shortlisted seven of what we believe are the biggest opportunities to come out of our earlier research and the new macroeconomic report.

 These seven Advantages were chosen based on some important criteria: